-Result: A contains OC1 200H
+Result: A contains OC1 200h

 This example uses one word of memory and executes in three machine cycles.
-The pointer P0:0 contains the RAM register location (21H).
+The pointer P0:0 contains the RAM register location (21h).
 The contents of this register have a ROM address.
 This address refers to the ROM data that loads to the accumulator.
 When memory indirect addressing is used, the ROM address is automatically incremented.
-Using LD A, @@P0:0+ has the same result, also incrementing the P0:0 content to 22H.
+Using LD A, @@P0:0+ has the same result, also incrementing the P0:0 content to 22h.

-LD A, Cycles: 2
+LD A, <limm>